Chapter 1. Managing Storage with Docker-formatted Containers

 1.3.
 Managing Storage in Red Hat Enterprise Linux

 In Red Hat Enterprise Linux, there is no free space in the root volume group by default.
-Therefore, some action to ensure docker-storage-setup can find free space is required.
+Therefore, some action to ensure container-storage-setup can find free space is required.

 An easy way is to leave some free space in the volume group containing root during installation.
 The following section explains how to leave free space.